 Pact's financial reports are prepared in Australian dollars.
-However, a substantial proportion of Pact's sales revenue, expenditures and cash flows are generated in, and assets and liabilities are denominated in, New Zealand dollars.
-In relation to business operations, Pact is also exposed to a range of other currencies including; the US dollar; Chinese yuan; the Philippines peso; the Indonesian rupiah; the Thai baht; the South Korean won; the Indian rupee; the Nepalese rupee; the Hong Kong dollar; the UK pound; and the Bangladesh Taka.
+However, a substantial proportion of Pact's sales revenue, expenditures and cashflows are generated in, and assets and liabilities are denominated in, New Zealand dollars.
+Pact is also exposed to a range of other currencies including the US dollar, Chinese yuan, the Philippines peso, the Indonesian rupiah, the Thai baht, the South Korean won, the Indian rupee, the Nepalese rupee, the Hong Kong dollar, the UK pound and the Bangladesh Taka in relation to Pact's business operations.
 Any depreciation of the Australian dollar and adverse movement in exchange rates would have an adverse effect on the Group's future financial performance.